[EVENTS]

 Saturday 24 March 2018 2-6pm | Talk at 4pm

-Adam Hogarth No Ideas Here 2018 wood,
+Adam Hogarth No Ideas Here

-foam and chrysanthemums
+2018 wood, foam and chrysanthemums

 144 x 120cm Installation view by Oskar Proctor

-Join us on Saturday 24 March to celebrate the last day of
+Join us on Saturday 24 March to celebrate

-The Machine Stops, a group exhibition by Adam Hogarth, Clare Mitten,
+The Machine Stops, a group exhibition by Adam Hogarth,

-Gabriela Schutz and Martin Ward.
-At 4pm the artists will join in conversation
+Clare Mitten, Gabriela Schutz and Martin Ward.
+At 4pm the artists

-to expand on some of the themes explored in the exhibition, including virtual
+will join in conversation to expand on some of the themes explored

-communication versus direct experience and our changing relationship to nature.
+experience and our changing relationship to nature.

 Tea and cake from 4-6pm.